DecentM/matomo-reporting-js/README.md

 Install from NPM by running `npm i -S matomo-reporting-js`, or `yarn add matomo-reporting-js` Afterwards, you can pull the module in with `import MatomoApi from 'matomo-reporting-js'`

-Since this is a pure ES6 module, you'll need to use a transpiler (like Babel) to rewrite the source code to ES5 to use in a browser or an older environment.

 ## Options

 Two types of options exist: